YBZh/OpenOOD-VLM/README.md

 - **14 June, 2022**: We release `v0.5`.
 - **12 April, 2022**: Primary release to support [Full-Spectrum OOD Detection](https://arxiv.org/abs/2204.05306).

-## Contributing
-We appreciate all contributions to improve OpenOOD.
-We sincerely welcome community users to participate in these projects.
-- For contributing to this repo, please refer to [CONTRIBUTING.md](https://github.com/Jingkang50/OpenOOD/blob/main/CONTRIBUTING.md) for the guideline.
-- For adding your method to our [leaderboard](https://zjysteven.github.io/OpenOOD/), simply open an issue where you will see the template that has detailed instructions.

 ## FAQ
 - `APS_mode` means Automatic (hyper)Parameter Searching mode, which enables the model to validate all the hyperparameters in the sweep list based on the validation ID/OOD set.
 The default value is False.
 Check [here](https://github.com/Jingkang50/OpenOOD/blob/main/configs/postprocessors/dice.yml) for example.

 ## Get Started